stonehfzs/OUC_Thesis/README.md

 # OUC_Thesis
 A LaTex Template for OUC Thesis.
+Open access to all OUCers.